shaiksohail11/SONARQUBE/JFROG_XRAY/REDME.md

 ## PRE-REQUISUITE:
 ------------------

-* We need a virtual a Virtual machine (VM) with docker installed in it.
+* We need a Virtual machine (VM) with docker installed in it.
    * [Refer Here](https://get.docker.com/) for docker installation steps.
 ![preview](IMAGES.png/xray1.png)
 * Let us pull a jenkins image